CrackerCat/Il2CppInspectorRedux/README.md

     - `symbols` (array)
       The virtual address, name and symbol type of every named (non-zero name length) and non-zero address function definition, type, field name and import (for ELF) defined in the binary.
 Not currently supported for PE files.

+    - `fields` (array) (Redux only)
+      The virtual address and name of every static metadata field in the binary.
+Used for static array initializers such as the ones found in PrivateImplementationDetails.

 ### Universal IL2CPP Build Utility

 Three Powershell scripts are provided to enable easy building and testing of IL2CPP binaries: